Contact

 How to reach this office

 The administrative office for Backflow Authority operates under the Plumbing Services Authority network, which maintains reference properties covering licensed trade sectors across all 50 states.
 Response times vary by inquiry type.
-Data correction requests submitted with complete listing identifiers are typically processed within the standard editorial review cycle.
-Listing submissions require verification against state licensing databases before activation in the directory.
+Data correction requests submitted with complete provider identifiers are typically processed within the standard editorial review cycle.
+Provider submissions require verification against state licensing databases before activation in the network.

 The office does not provide telephone consultation.
 Backflow prevention decisions involving specific installations, cross-connection hazard classifications under the USC Foundation for Cross-Connection Control and Hydraulic Research's Manual of Cross-Connection Control, or device selection questions governed by American Society of Sanitary Engineering (ASSE) Standard 1015 or ASSE Standard 1013 require direct engagement with a licensed professional or the authority having jurisdiction (AHJ) over the relevant water system.